dhis2/dhis2-docs/src/user/managing-dashboards.md

 - use Chrome or Edge
 - wait until all dashboard items have loaded before printing
-- use A4 landscape setting with default margins set
+- use A4 landscape setting with default margins set and background graphics turned on

 #### Print dashboard layout